-TUTOMESH
+TUTOMESH®utomesh

-TUTOMESH (RTI Biologics, Inc., Alachua, FL) is a bovine pericardium surgical mesh processed with the Tutoplast solvent dehydration process followed by gamma irradiation.
+TUTOMESH (RTI Biologics, Inc., Alachua, FL) is a bovine pericardium surgical mesh processed with the Tutoplast® solvent dehydration process followed by gamma irradiation.
 TUTOMESH is comprised of collagenous connective tissue with three-dimensional intertwined fibers.
 Tutomesh is indicated for use in general and plastic surgery applications.
 These products are intended for repair of pericardial structures and for use as a prosthesis for the surgical repair of soft tissue deficiencies which include: gastric banding, muscle flap reinforcement, rectal and vaginal prolapse, reconstruction of the pelvic floor, and hernias (including diaphragmatic, femoral, incisional, inguinal, lumbar, paracolostomy, scrotal, and umbilical hernias).
-TUTOMESH is cleared under the FDA's 510(k) process (K081538).
+TUTOMESH a product composed of decellularized bovine pericardium and is cleared under the FDA's 510(k) process (K081538).

+The literature addressing this product is sparse at this time.
 A retrospective review with 41 participants who underwent 52 breast reconstructions using ADMs was reported by Paprottka (2017).
 Participants received treatment with either EpiFlex (not available in the US, n=15), Strattice (n=21), or Tutomesh (n=16).
 Follow-up was 36 months (range 12-54).
 Overall complication rate was 17%, and 7% for the EpiFlex group, 14% for the Strattice group, and 31% for the Tutomesh group.
 Capsular contracture occurred in 6%, more frequently in this study compared to the current literature.
 The authors recommended the use of human derived grafting materials (EpiFlex) over those from porcine of bovine sources.